Welcome everybody to the Year 2 section of the website.

 Reading at home

 In Year 2, it is important that you read with your child at least 5 times a week and sign their reading record.
 A member of the Year 2 team will check reading records daily, so please ensure that reading records are returned to school each morning.
 Books will be changed once they have read it 3 times.
 In the front of their reading diary, you will find their login details for online learning too.
 Every child has been given a folder for their reading books and diaries.
 Please bring the folders to school every day.
-Please note: If a reading record is lost, there is a small charge for a replacement which is payable via ParentPay.
+Please note: If a reading record or reading book is lost, there is a small charge for a replacement which is payable via ParentPay.

 Homework

 Children will be given spellings to learn each Friday, spellings should be practised at home each night ready for a spelling test the following Friday.
-We will also upload the spellings to seesaw every week.

 P.E.

-Our P.E. days are: Monday and Wednesday
+Our P.E. days are:

 Water bottles and snacks